bookofproofs/bookofproofs.github.io/_sources/history/17th-century/halley.md

 * Halley did not seek a teaching post at this stage, preferring the freedom to travel and undertake research without commitments.
 * Halley observed a comet while near Calais and travelled to Paris where, together with Cassini, he made further observations in an attempt to determine its orbit.
 * Much of 1681 Halley spent in Italy.
-* Back in England in the following year Halley married Mary Tooke, while his father remarried (Halley's mother having died ten years earlier).
-* Not only did marriage bring financial responsibilities to Halley, but his father's marriage seems to have been a total disaster and as a consequence of this support from his father soon dried up.
-* Just before his father disappeared, Halley had been involved in an exciting piece of research.
 * Wren, Hooke and Halley then discussed whether it could be shown that the inverse square law implies elliptical orbits for the planets, but failed to come up with a proof.
-* Halley's work on these problems was disrupted during the following weeks by the difficulties surrounding his father's disappearance and death, but by August 1682 Halley was pursuing the problem further by visiting Newton in Cambridge.
 * but for Halley the Principia would not have existed.
 * By now Halley was certainly not a rich man and although in the end his financial outlay which allowed the Principia to be published was reimbursed from the sales, he now sought an academic post.
 * Halley's close association with Newton lowered him still further in Flamsteed's eyes.